veit/jupyter-tutorial/docs/productive/qa/pytype.rst

     $ pipenv run pytype --generate-config pytype.cfg

-This then starts with e.g.
+This then starts with for example

 .. code-block:: ini